 - 1. A count of the number of 'growth-focused' functional areas out of thirteen categories in which the owner spends more than 5 percent of their time every two weeks.
 Each "functional area time" category is measured in total hours spent out of 100 during the previous two weeks.
 First, each category will be converted into a binary variable (coded: '1' if the number of hours entered was greater than 5; and '0' if not).
-Second, the six binary variables representing 'growth-focused' activities will be summed up to create a composite variable (ranging from 0 to 6). - Of the thirteen categories, the following six can be considered more focused on serving customer demand, expanding sales, and otherwise growing the business: - Category #1: Production (the buying/sourcing of inputs, manufacturing of goods, making/assembling of products, or delivery of services offered by the business). - Category #6: Marketing (the market research, advertising (e.g. tv, radio, flyers), promoting, pricing, branding, or digital marketing (search, e-commerce, social media) of existing products/services).
+Second, the six binary variables representing 'growth-focused' activities will be summed up to create a composite variable (ranging from 0 to 6). - Of the thirteen categories, the following five can be considered more focused on serving customer demand, expanding sales, and otherwise growing the business:3

+3 Our first version of the pre-analysis plan also included Category #1: Production (the buying/sourcing of inputs, manufacturing of goods, making/assembling of products, or delivery of services offered by the business).
+Upon reflection, we do not consider this as growth-focused necessarily, so have dropped from this measure.